-C. Legal Risk
+B. Legal Risk

-Analysis of legal risks associated with securitisation transactions is important to ensure that interest of investors is protected at times, when credit quality of the originator deteriorates significantly.
-Essentially, the analysis revolves around the de-linking of theunderlying asset pool and credit enhancement to the pool from the credit quality of theissuer.
+Analysis of legal risks associated with securitisation transactions is important to ensure that interest of investors is protected at times, especially when credit quality of the originator deteriorates significantly and if the originator's lenders stake their claim on the pool receivables.
+Essentially, the analysis revolves around the de-linking of the underlying asset pool and credit enhancement to the pool from the credit quality of the issuer.
 Thus, in case the originator files for bankruptcy, the performance of the asset pool and its respective credit enhancement will remain unaffected with investors receiving their payments in a timely manner.

-For this de-linking to uphold in the court of law, it is essential that the sale of assets from originator to SPV is free of any recourse and that all risks and rewards associated with the asset is transferred from the originator to the SPV.
-Acuité analyses not only the specific terms and conditions of the asset transfer agreement, but also other documents including the rights and obligations of all involved.
+For this de-linking to uphold in the court of law, it is essential that the sale of assets from originator to SPV is free of any recourse and that all risks and rewards associated with the asset is transferred from the originator to the SPV i.e. the transaction satisfies the requirements of a "true sale".
+It is pertinent to note that in the event of a situation wherein the conditions of a true sale are not met and the originator faces actions from his creditors, such transactions could be derecognised and the investor's interests in such cases could compromised.
+Acuité may analyses the specific terms and conditions of the asset transfer agreement, but also other documents including the rights and obligations of all involved.
 Acuité may also seek third-party independent legal opinion to learn about the legal risks involved in a securitisation transaction, if deemed necessary.